Conference Room Introduction

 Each and every Dana facility around the world has its own unique characteristics and personality.
 However, in an effort to maintain a sense of Corporate Identity going forward, it will be expected that the conference room or rooms in each facility migrate toward a look and feel consistent with the standards set forth on this page.

 The conference room standards have been created to maintain a customer-facing presence that is consistent across the globe.
 To achieve this consistency as a company, it is very important that each person involved in the process understands and follows these guidelines.
 Our logo is the most critical component of our brand identity, and because of this, special attention must be paid to logo production, sizing and placement.
-An integral part of this process, and one that must be included well in advance of the planned build, is to obtain approval of your plans and layouts from Corporate Communications at firstname.lastname@example.org.
+An integral part of this process, and one that must be included well in advance of the planned build, is to obtain approval of your plans and layouts, contact Corporate Communications here.

 It is understood that budgets will not allow for these updates to happen immediately, but when a refresh is deemed necessary, and as funds become available, it will be expected that upgrades will follow the guidelines as set forth in this section of the Dana Branding and Identity Standards.